Will I need to pay tax?

 What if I am paid from my home country?

-If you have income which is from a foreign country and is taxed in that country, you may be entitled to an exemption from paying tax in the UK.
+If you receive income from a foreign country other than the UK and pay income taxes in that country, you may be entitled to an exemption from paying tax in the UK.
 Certain countries have a double taxation agreement to avoid being taxed twice.

 As the terms of double taxation agreements can vary widely, you are advised to refer to the text of the relevant agreement in HMRC’s Double Taxation Relief Manual.